Update your food safety and food defense program components affected by FSMA regulations to ensure compliance.

-On January 4th, 2011 President Obama signed the Food Safety Modernization Act (FSMA) which updates the Food, Drugs and Cosmetics Act of 1938, as well as other regulations related to food safety published since then.
+On January 4th, 2011 President Obama signed the Food Safety Modernization Act (FSMA) which updates the Food, Drugs and Cosmetics Act of 1938, as well as other regulations related to food safety.

-As a result, all US food manufacturing facilities registered with the FDA, as well as those in foreign countries which are exporting to the US, will have to update their food safety and food defense programs in order to meet new FSMA requirements.
+As a result, all FDA-registered US food manufacturing facilities as well as facilities located in foreign countries and exporting to the US will have to update their food safety and food defense programs to meet new FSMA requirements.

-Most food firms will have about 12 months to prepare until the effective dates when the FDA will have the right to begin enforcing these regulations.
+Most food firms will have about 12 months to prepare before the FDA will begin enforcing these regulations.

-Importers: Importers of food products who will be held accountable for the compliance status of the imported products, as well as their foreign suppliers
+Importers: importers held accountable for the compliance status of imported food products and their foreign suppliers

 Course is subject to updates as final rules are released.

 If you would like to pay by check, please call Customer Service at 1-800-633-5137 (and select Option 1) for an accurate amount that will include applicable taxes.